JDBC driver

 Applying system settings using SET

-In addition to passing system settings as connection string parameters, any system setting can be passed to Firebolt as a SET command in SQL.
-Multiple SET statements can be passed at once as long as they immediately follow one after another separated by semicolons, as shown in the following example.
+In addition to passing system settings as connection string parameters, any system setting can be passed using the SQL SET command.
+Multiple SET statements can be run consecutively, separated by semicolons, as shown below:

 SET time_zone = 'UTC';